-Before arriving at Leeds, I completed an MLitt in Modern and Contemporary Literature and Culture at the University of St Andrews (2016) and a BA English at Staffordshire University (2012).
-I also worked briefly in advertising and marketing, and as an English teacher (TESOL) and university lecturer in China.
+I completed an MLitt in Modern and Contemporary Literature and Culture at the University of St Andrews (2016) and a BA English at Staffordshire University (2012).
+My current research examines the relationship between masculinity, ecology and the environment, and themes of the Old West in contemporary U.S. fiction.

-I am the recipient of the inaugural British Association for Contemporary Literary Studies (BACLS) Postgraduate Essay Prize for my article on the musicalization of graphic narratives (Studies in Comics, 2017), and of the 2018 British Association for American Studies (BAAS) Postgraduate Essay Prize for my piece on masculinity and landscape in Hemingway.
-My research is funded by a School of English Scholarship.
+My academic writing has been published in a number of venues (see below), and I am the recipient of the 2017 British Association for Contemporary Literary Studies (BACLS) Postgraduate Essay Prize, the 2018 British Association for American Studies (BAAS) Postgraduate Essay Prize, and the 2019 Irish Studies Association of Australia and New Zealand (ISAANZ) Postgraduate Essay Prize.
+My PhD research is funded by a John Barnard Scholarship.

-My current research interests are in American Literature, Ecocriticism, Masculinity Studies, and the Western.
-I also have ongoing interests in Comics Studies and C20th and C21st literature and culture more broadly.
+My current research interests are in U.S. Literature, Ecocriticism/Ecosophy, Masculinity Studies, Comics Studies and the Western genre.

-Proceeding from the standpoint that frontier narratives and the western genre have helped shape the parameters of the man/nature relationship in the U.S. cultural imagination, it seeks to demonstrate the ways in which these traditional conceptions of manliness have been challenged during a period of increased environmental awareness and changing gender norms.
+Proceeding from the standpoint that frontier narratives and the Western genre have helped shape the parameters of the man/nature relationship in the U.S. cultural imagination, it seeks to demonstrate the ways in which these traditional conceptions of manliness have been challenged in a period of increased environmental awareness and changing gender norms.

-Using new critical tools emerging from the growth of men's studies and its intersections with ecocriticism and gender theory, my thesis will contribute to the articulation of the 'ecomasculine' as an emerging concept and to an understanding of American literary masculinities in the context of the Anthropocene.
+Using new critical tools emerging from the growth of men's studies and its intersections with ecocriticism and gender theory, my thesis will contribute to the articulation of ecomasculinity as an emerging concept and to an understanding of U.S. literary masculinities in the context of the Anthropocene.

 - MLitt Modern and Contemporary Literature and Culture